-Don’t forget to make check out the neighbours too.
+Don’t forget to check out the neighbours too.
 Before census dates, try looking at those baptised on the same date as your ancestors.
 It’s not unusual to have cousins or siblings baptised on the same day.

-3. The Descendants
+3. The Descendants Might Provide Clues

 Investigate all your female ancestor’s children.
 Who did they marry, who were the witnesses?
 Are they relatives?
 Does the parentage of their spouses reveal any potential family links?
 In-laws are part of your ancestor’s FAN club.

 Where did the children of your ancestor move to?
 Did any of the women work in a particular trade?
-Is it possible they learn this trade from their mother?
+Is it possible they learnt this trade from their mother?
 Are there any records you could check?
 Did they ever enter the workhouse?
 Are there any settlement records?
 One of my ancestor’s workhouse records reveals the address she was born at, how long her parents lived in each of their address and all her siblings names.